 Often misunderstood, but still kickin’ after 30 years – we answer the question ‘What Is MIDI?’

 It’s offered as a feature on just about every bit of modern digital music gear, but you’d be forgiven for wondering ‘what is MIDI?’

 Even the name (Musical Instrument Digital Interface) is a bit foreboding.
-The truth is that MIDI is pretty straightforward, and once grasped, may well revolutionise the way you make music.
+The truth is that it is pretty straightforward, and once grasped, may well revolutionise the way you make music.

-This article will provide you with a useful overview of what MIDI is, how it came into being, and how it gets used.
+This article will provide you with a useful overview as to what MIDI is, how it came into being, and how it gets used.
 We’ll also answer some commonly asked questions, and illuminate some common misconceptions.

 Imagine this situation: you’re about to iron your stage costume for the big gig at the weekend (the sequinned spandex trousers and tweed blazer combo, naturally), when ‘POP!’
 The light bulb goes.